React Token

 This token represents a reaction created by a user.

 The react token must not contain a content (c) field.
-The token must contain a parent (p) field which points to the parent object the reaction is referring to.
+The token must contain a subject (sub) field which points to the action being reacted to.
 For other constraints see the Action Tokens.

 Content-Addressing